Safety & Security

 To stay safe when walking on campus after dark:

-• Use your Compass Card to ride the Translink Community Shuttle (Route 68), which stops near student residences.
+• Ride the Translink Community Shuttle (Route 68), which stops near student residences.
 Learn more about taking transit on campus.

-• From 8 pm to 2 am use the AMS Safewalk program.
-Phone Safewalk and a co-ed team will accompany you to and from campus destinations after dark.
+• Use the AMS Safewalk program—from 8 pm to 2 am (September–April) or 9 pm to 2 am (May–August).
+Phone Safewalk and a driving or walking team will accompany you to and from campus destinations after dark.

 • After 2 am, Campus Security can accompany you across campus.
 Call 604 822 2222 for assistance.